L413/Cursor-Changer/README.md

 <b>3.</b> Click star on this project!

 <b>Note:</b> This bookmarklet may not work on some sites.
-Also, alot of the assets are straight from the [Custom Cursor Website](https://custom-cursor.com).
+Also, alot of the assets are straight from the [Custom Cursor Website](https://custom-cursor.com), so all credit for those go to them.

 ### ChangeLog:
 **v3.2.3** - Fixed some styling issues with the bookamrklet.<br>